RedHorseVR/VFCode/README.md

 - Written in C/C++ using the Windows API
 - Currently maintained as a Visual Studio project
 - Looking for contributors to help with maintenance and version 2.0 development
+- A Windows Binary Version (VFC1.0 Folder - A *messy* copy of my working tool) is avaialble under the current license
+- Visual Studio project source to follow

 ## 🔍 Key Features
 - Transform any text-based code into interactive flowgraphs